StatMixedML/XGBoostLSS/docs/dgbm.md

 ### Normalizing Flows

+Although the GAMLSS framework offers considerable flexibility, parametric distributions may prove not flexible enough to provide a reasonable approximation for certain dataset, e.g., for multi-modal distributions.
+For such cases, it is preferable to relax the assumption of a parametric distribution and approximate the data non-parametrically.
+While there are several alternatives for learning conditional distributions, we propose to use Normalizing Flows for their ability to fit complex distributions with only a few parameters.

 The principle that underlies Normalizing Flows is to turn a simple base distribution, e.g., $F_{Z}(\mathbf{z}) = N(0,1)$, into a more complex and realistic distribution of the target variable $F_{Y}(\mathbf{y})$ by applying several bijective transformations $h_{j}$, $j = 1, \ldots, J$ to the variable of the base distribution

 \begin{equation}